09 Jul Bug Hunting in Belize

 With excitement still high, Hannah heads out of the room only to quickly slam it shut and scream loud enough to get me running out of the bathroom to her aid.
-In her panic she manages to point to a rather large beetle the size of George Washington on the dollar bill.
-With one swipe of my large shoe, and a loud crunching sound, crisis avoided.
-Imminent danger behnd us, it was still not a good way to motivate a non bug lover to venture out into the wilderness.
+In a panic, she manages to point to a rather large beetle the size of George Washington on the dollar bill.
+With one swipe of my large shoes and a loud crunching sound, crisis avoided.
+With danger behind us, it was still not a good way to motivate a non-bug lover to venture out into the wilderness.

 Spiders, scorpions, and frogs… Oh my!

 The hike turned out to be a success we got to see and bunch of different night time creepy crawlies, and didn’t even get eaten alive by mosquitos.

 Our guide, much to Hannah’s protest, Lured a fist-sized tarantula out of its nest using a piece of palm leaf.

 We spotted several scorpions climbing the rocks next to the trail.